SUMMARY OF GRADE

 Significant Accomplishments: High school financial literacy course requirement for graduation; K-12 financial literacy standards; Financial Literacy webpage

 The Financial Literacy Ohio Learning Standards also include standards for Grades K-12.
 They are divided into K-3, 4-6, middle grades, and high school bands.
 “These newly revised and created financial literacy standards help schools understand the essential financial literacy concepts and skills they must teach their students for success in life after high school.”
 These financial literacy standards help ensure instruction in K-12 curriculum.

 The Ohio Department of Education also has a Financial Literacy webpage which “provides information to support educators teaching financial literacy starting in kindergarten and concluding with a high school course that districts may use to teach financial literacy as part of Ohio’s graduation requirements.”

-Ohio receives a “B” for ensuring financial literacy instruction in kindergarten through 12th grade through its grade-specific financial literacy standards and requirement of financial literacy instruction embedded into a high school course.
-In order to receive an “A,” Ohio needs to make the high school requirement into a stand-alone course rather than leaving the implementation to the local districts’ discretion.
+Ohio receives an “A” for ensuring financial literacy instruction in kindergarten through 12th grade through its grade-specific financial literacy standards and financial literacy instruction in a required high school course.